ntrappe/cse110-w21-group33/admin/exercise1.md

 ##### Due: Thursday, 28, 2021

 ### Instructions
-1. This is a suggested exercise to get prepared for the brainstorming session.
-(It's not mandatory but it might organize your thoughts).
+To get prepared for the brainstorming event, this exercise might help to organize your thoughts.
-2. Please make a copy of this doc.
-You can rename it with your name.
-E.g. `nicole-exercise1.md`.
+1. Make a copy and label it with your name.
+Example: `nicole-exercise1.md`.
-3. Fill out your own version to the best of your abilities.
+2. Fill it out to the best of your abilities and with any thoughts you have.
-4. Have your copy ready during the meeting
+3. Bring it to the next group meeting either to present or have it saved in the GitHub so others can read your ideas.
+4. Many of the following questions are suggestions/potential questions to answer in case you want some structure.

 ### Part 1
-What are your initial thoughts on the Pomodoro Timer?
+*What are your initial thoughts on the Pomodoro Timer?
 Please describe them here.
-This can include features, design, modifications of the original technique, etc.
+This can include features, design, modifications of the original technique, etc. *

 ### Part 2
 A bunch of random online Pomodoro timers have been listed.
 Please choose one you would like to study.
 Note which app you choose (paste the link/name).
 Try out the app and write down your thoughts on the initial setup, work session, transition, and break time.